 'Newtopia' Leeds City Infrastructure - Leeds - 2018

 The University of Leeds commissioned us to bring a new design of their city to life in Minecraft.
-Using their 3D data we made a highly detailed Minecraft model of ‘Newtopia’, a city designed by University students (is this true, I’m making this up).
+Using their 3D data we made a highly detailed Minecraft model of ‘Newtopia’, a city designed by University students.
 We then showcased the model at an event in Leeds where people could use our Virtual Reality headsets to explore the map.

 Brighton Science Festival - Brighton - 2016 to 2018

 Since 2016 we have been running regular workshops at the Brighton Science Festival, at different locations across the city.
 For the festival we run our educational and environmental workshops, some of those being the Our Water Matters project.
 Other workshops have featured the Brighton Marina Map, where young people can create habitats for marine life, as well as learning redstone in Minecraft.